JPKell/BaseAiCore/docs/README.md

   the central `ai-suite-docs` repository has the full set.
 * Other packages' development plans (only their `spec.md` is included, when this component depends on them) — the *contract* is what matters to a consumer, not how the package's own team builds it.
-* Generated deliverables this component will produce later in its own hardening phase — a configuration reference, an OpenAPI snapshot, a quickstart guide, a troubleshooting guide.
-Those are authored *by this repository* during its own development plan and will live directly under `docs/` (e.g. `docs/quickstart.md`) alongside — not inside — the copied material above.
+* Repository-authored deliverables live directly under `docs/`, alongside rather than inside the curated tree: [quickstart.md](quickstart.md) and [api.md](api.md) are authored here.
+A configuration reference and a troubleshooting guide follow in this component's own hardening phase.

 ## Keeping this in sync